muratk3n/thirdwave/en/README.md

 ---

-We can certainly fix the BEV problem -- by abandoning the f-ing tech.
+We can certainly fix the BEV problem -- by abandoning the shoddy ass tech.

 "Hybrid electric vehicles (HEV) contain approximately 85 pounds [of copper].. battery electric vehicles (BEVs) contain 183 pounds"